NVIDIAGameWorks/Blast/README.md

 * Uses an event system to inform the user of actor splitting and chunk fracturing.
 * Introduces a joint representation which uses the event system to allow the user to update physical joints between actors.

-Notably missing from NvBlast and NvBlastTk:
+Notably absent in NvBlast and NvBlastTk:
 * There is no physics or collision representation.
 * There is no graphics representation.